tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - Take control - choose self-knowledge over floating through life like flotsam
   - Many of us are already subconsciously processing this information to varying degrees
   - All I am doing is making the invisible visible
+- Good to know what sort of work you are best suited for
+  - For example, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?
+- Key Point: the images reflect the strength of the preferences
+  - People with mild preferences are very different from those with strong preferences - and the images reflect that
-- Strong preferences are visible immediately
+  - Strong preferences in particular are visible immediately
+    - Meyers-Briggs warns repeatedly that a strong supporting function is essential for all types
     - For example: stubbornness and haplessness
-- Regardless of what type you are, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?
-  - See "My Theory 2"

 ### What: